What is a Paralegal

 To work as a paralegal, you have the option of either a two- or four-year educational program.
 Acquiring a two-year certificate with an emphasis in paralegal studies is the minimum requirement.
 Employers in some markets are leaning toward preferring paralegals with four-year, college degrees, however.
 Distance learning or online coursework is also acceptable for most classes, according to the National Federation of Paralegal Associations (NFPA).
 Of course, internships are in person.
 No federal certification requirements exist, but joining local and national paralegal associations help you keep up with trends in the field.

-The median paralegal salary, as reported by the Bureau of Labor Statistics in May 2016, was $49,500.
+The median paralegal salary, as reported by the Bureau of Labor Statistics in May 2020, was $52,920.
 “Median” means the midpoint, with half earning more and half earning less.
-The mean, or average, salary was $53,180.
-Those at the 90th percentile―presumably in larger markets and/or having more experience―reported salaries of $80,260.
+Those at the 90th percentile―presumably in larger markets and/or having more experience―reported salaries of $85,160.

 Most paralegals work at small, one-attorney law firms or large, “four-names-on-the-door” partnerships.
 The mean, or average, salary was $51,140 for this type of work.
 Many others work for federal, state and local governments.
 Paralegals at the federal level earned a mean salary of $67,530 in 2016.
 Large companies often have their own legal department that employs lawyers and paralegals to work in a variety of environments, including technical, manufacturing, toys and online gaming.
 They earn a mean salary of $66,350.
 More technical industries offer even higher paralegal salaries: $84,240 in electronic component manufacturing; $81,450 in software publishing (remember all the “legalese” in the small type of every piece of software you install?); $76,120 in pharmaceuticals; $75,940 in computer and peripheral manufacturing; and $74,590 in aerospace manufacturing.